Scott-Hickmann/Article-Rewriter/results/rewriter/article_7.md

 The channel has started to be noticed by mainstream Russian propaganda agencies.

-paraphrased The assertion that the photo was staged has been [debunked](https://www.logically.ai/factchecks/library/ca6d93d1), as metadata revealed that the photograph was in fact taken on the day of the Chuhiv airstrike.
+The assertion that the photo was staged has been [debunked](https://www.logically.ai/factchecks/library/ca6d93d1), as metadata revealed that the photograph was in fact taken on the day of the Chuhiv airstrike.

 | ![Collage of images displayed in RT’s Telegram post citing War on Fakes, which alleges that the injured woman on the left and bottom right is faking and that she can be seen in the top right photo (taken two days later) looking completely unharmed.
 (Source: RT/[archive](https://archive.ph/dFKdX), left; [Lynsey Addario](https://www.instagram.com/p/Caeb0KoN7Bm/)/[NYTimes](https://www.nytimes.com/article/russia-invades-ukraine-photos.html)/[archive](https://archive.ph/swEkZ), top right; RT, bottom right)](https://miro.medium.com/max/1400/1*VBluwTgbpWxiMP1WzQpDQQ.png) |
 |:--:|